snimu/blog/contents/hnet-thoughts/article.md

 # Various thoughts on the H-Net

-I have just read the H-Net paper (LINK) and it's amazing.
-So amazing in fact that inspired a lot of thoughts around it.
-I'll put some of those in dedicated articles, and the scattered here.
+I have just read the H-Net paper (LINK) and it inspired a lot of thoughts around it.
+I'll put some of those in dedicated articles, and the rest here.

 This article assumes that you've already read the paper, or at least chapters 1 and 2.

-I'll split it into two parts: interesting ways to use the H-Net, and scattered thoughts about the architecture.
+I'll split it into two parts: interesting ways to use the H-Net, and scattered thoughts about the architecture, including how to combat the variance in compute- and memory-requirements over different sequences, the biggest challenge of the H-Net.

 ## Interesting uses for the H-Net